 5.13 It is now widely recognised that we have much to learn from conservation practices Muslims used in the past that are all but lost as a result of our corrupted relationship with the natural world today.
-Institutions such as the Haramān, the himā, harīm zones, and the waqf
+Institutions such as the Haramān, the himā, harīm zones, and the waqf constitute a basis for conservation of the Earth, its lands and waters, and the forms of life they harbour, as summarised below.

 5.14 The Haramān.
 In Islamic teaching, Al-Haramān ash-Sharīfān, the two inviolable sanctuaries that surround and encompass Makkah and Al-Madinah, are the primordial protected areas on Earth.
-Each of them is an inviolable sanctuary211 for human beings, for wildlife, and for native vegetation.
+Each of them is an inviolable sanctuary for human beings, for wildlife, and for native vegetation.
 Within them the destruction of native plants and the killing or injury - even the disturbance - of wild animals is forbidden.
-212 On the day that the people of Makkah as a whole embraced Islam, the prophet Muhammad, upon him be peace and the blessing of God, proclaimed with regard to its sacred zone,
+On the day that the people of Makkah as a whole embraced Islam, the prophet Muhammad, upon him be peace and the blessing of God, proclaimed with regard to its sacred zone,

 It is sacred by virtue of the sanctity conferred on it by God until the day of resurrection.
-Its thorn trees shall not be felled, its game shall not be disturbed, objects lost within it shall be picked up only by those who announce them, and its fresh herbage shall not be cut.213
+Its thorn trees shall not be felled, its game shall not be disturbed, objects lost within it shall be picked up only by those who announce them, and its fresh herbage shall not be cut.

-The prophet Muhammad, upon him be blessings and peace, established a similar sanctuary between the mountains and lava fields surrounding Al-Madinah,214 saying,
+The prophet Muhammad, upon him be blessings and peace, established a similar sanctuary between the mountains and lava fields surrounding Al-Madinah, saying,

-Verily Abraham declared Makkah a sanctuary and I declare Al-Madinah, that which lies between its two lava tracts, a sanctuary; its trees shall not be cut, and its game shall not be hunted.215
+Verily Abraham declared Makkah a sanctuary and I declare Al-Madinah, that which lies between its two lava tracts, a sanctuary; its trees shall not be cut, and its game shall not be hunted.

-His Companion Abū Hurayrah stated, "Were I to find gazelles in the land between its two lava tracts, I would not disturb them; and he (the Prophet) also made the environs of Al-Madinah to twelve miles216 a reserve ($him\bar{a}$)."
-217
+His Companion Abū Hurayrah stated, "Were I to find gazelles in the land between its two lava tracts, I would not disturb them; and he (the Prophet) also made the environs of Al-Madinah to twelve miles a reserve (himā)."